sascristian/HeyberryAI/mycroft/context/README.md

         self.emit_results()

-the ArticleTitle context is now updated with the user inputed value
+the ArticleTitle context in ContextService is now updated with the user inputed value

-Requesting Context from ContextService
+**Requesting Context from ContextService**

+check [example skill](https://github.com/JarbasAI/jarbas-core/tree/dev/mycroft/skills/ContextManagerTest) that registers all regex contexts from ContextService,

+in this case asking mycroft for context test will output the following, after having searched wikipedia for dinosaurs

+2017-02-26 21:36:44,226 - CLIClient - INFO - Speak: the following contexts are available in adapt context manager 2017-02-26 21:36:51,553 - CLIClient - INFO - Speak: ArticleTitle
+2017-02-26 21:36:54,892 - CLIClient - INFO - Speak: dinosaurs

 #author